Purnululu National Park, Western Australia © Tourism Western Australia

 Rest and restore near Purnululu

 Inside the park boundary you can stay at the tented Bungle Bungle Wilderness Lodge, camp at the public sites Walardi and Kurrajong, or at the private campground, Bellburn.
-About 100 kilometres (62 miles) from Kununurra is the private wilderness park, El Questro, a million acre (4047 square kilometre) property boasting waterfalls, majestic gorges, forests, and four different river systems.
+About 100 kilometres (62 miles) from Kununurra is the private wilderness park, El Questro, a massive property boasting waterfalls, majestic gorges, forests, and four different river systems.
 You'll find camping and rooms at The Station and tented cabins at Emma George Resort.
 Or you can stay at the luxurious six-star retreat, El Questro Homestead.
 Alternatively, book a package with East Kimberley Tours, combining guided exploration with a night in the eco-friendly Bungle Bungle Savannah Lodge and a scenic flight over the area.

 Learn about the area's Aboriginal heritage